madhav-madhusoodanan/blockchain/classes/developer_guide.md

 4. learn more to develop this, will have to build modules for the same purpose
 5. prolly even need a web page that can graphically do the job and outputs bytecode (like ibm-q)
 6. consider a contract like an NFT. if it changes, then its invalidated and the runner is not rewarded

+# Opinions needed:
+1. Do we need checks, hashes, etc for information-only blocks?
+There is nothing to verify, however  verifications may cause longer latency
+2. Data-only blocks without sender signatures can be deleted after 1 hour of their timestamp.
+Do they need a receive block?
+3. Blocks without a receiver-key are automatically filled with a "bet-keeping-address" key...
+If a block is accepted and then it passes a day, users are then allowed to delete the block without resending it to others
+4. Is a data_chunk a piece of info that is constant? i hope so...
+5. send blocks always have -ve money, receive blocks always have +ve money
+6. Private_key -> bigNum, Public_key -> curve.g.mul(bigNum) :)